Expansion dynamics of strongly correlated lattice bosons: A selfconsistent density-matrix approach: Acknowledgments

 \section{Acknowledgments}

 We sincerely thank Michael Kajan for useful discussions, especially during the early stage of this work.
-This work was funded by the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy-Cluster of Excellence Matter and Light for Quantum Computing, ML4Q (No. 390534769) and through the DFG Collaborative Research Center CRC 185 OSCAR (No. 277625399).
-S.R. acknowledges a scholarship of the Alexander von Humboldt (AvH) Foundation, Germany.
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy-Cluster of Excellence Matter and Light for Quantum Computing, ML4Q (No. 390534769) and through the DFG Collaborative Research Center CRC 185 OSCAR (No. 277625399).\\